Unión Deportivo Parachique

 Club Unión Deportivo Parachique (sometimes referred as UDP) is a Peruvian football club, playing in the city of Sechura, Piura, Peru.

 History

 The Club Unión Deportivo Parachique was founded on February 2, 1962.

-In the 2015 Copa Perú, the club classified to the Departamental Stage, but was eliminated by La Bocana in the Semifinals.
+In the 2015 Copa Perú, the club qualified to the Departamental Stage, but was eliminated by La Bocana in the Semifinals.

-In the 2018 Copa Perú, the club classified to the National Stage, but was eliminated when finished in 28th place.
+In the 2018 Copa Perú, the club qualified to the National Stage, but was eliminated when it finished in 28th place.

-In the 2021 Copa Perú, the club classified to the National Stage, but was eliminated when finished in 7th place.
+In the 2021 Copa Perú, the club qualified to the National Stage, but was eliminated when it finished in 7th place.